salokr/salokr.github.io/index.md

 ## About Me

 Hi there!
-I am a second-year PhD student in the Natural Language Processing group at George Mason University, where I have the privilege of being advised by Prof. [Ziyu Yao](https://ziyuyao.org/).
+I am a second-year PhD student in the Natural Language Processing group at George Mason University; advised by Dr. [Ziyu Yao](https://ziyuyao.org/).

 My research revolves around the field of Information Extraction, where I delve into extracting event-specific information from a wide array of sources, including emails, sentences, and documents.
 My ultimate goal is to contribute to the development of a versatile machine learning system capable of retrieving event-specific details from unstructured text and presenting them in a structured format, facilitating seamless further processing.